PeterRizek009/PeterRizek009/README.md

 ###  About Me : ###

-- 🔭 I’m currently working on building a E-commerce App
+- 🔭 I’m currently working on My Portfolio
-- 🌱 I’m currently learning React JS and Back-End Technologies like SQL
+- 🌱 I’m currently learning React JS
 - 📫 How to reach me: plriek@gmail.com
 - ⚡ Fun fact: I am solving problems in CodeSignal APP  and creating web app for fun